david-guenault/envduino/README.md

   Curently envduino only provide temperature, humidity, pressure and elevation.
 It should provide in the future light sensing and gaz sensing.

+## Included

+  envduino is made of a sketch file for arduino (only tested on mega and should not work en leonardo), a shell for getting values and settings preferences (saving not ready at the moment), a nagios/shinken/icinga plugin for checking environmental status and a little webapp for getting metrics and graph them.

 ## Envduino prototype wiring

 ### DHT22